Ralph Stackpole: Modern trends

-A notable feature of Stackpole's work in the 30s and after is his West Coast integration of elements from the artistic traditions of Mexico, Native America, the Pacific Islands, and Asia.

 "Reverence"

-In 1938 Stackpole was contacted by the President of the United States, Franklin Delano Roosevelt.
-As an ensign at the 1915 fair in San Francisco, FDR had seen Stackpole's figure of Reverence, also known as Worship, on the long-gone altar at the Palace of Fine Arts.
+In 1938, Stackpole was contacted by the President of the United States, Franklin Delano Roosevelt.
+While visiting the 1915 fair, in San Francisco, as Assistant Secretary of the Navy, FDR had seen Stackpole's figure of Reverence, also known as Worship, on the long-gone altar at the Palace of Fine Arts.
 It had stuck in his mind somehow.
 He wanted one.
 Stackpole responded that the original had deteriorated, and was lost, but that he would be happy to undertake another version in travertine as a commission.
 FDR agreed, with regular inquiries on the progress of the piece over the next five years.
-In April 1943 Stackpole explained the result about to be revealed:
+In April 1943, Stackpole explained the result about to be revealed: